scarborough-courtney/ohimanual/tutorials/README.md

 ## The Ocean Health Index

 **The Ocean Health Index (OHI)** project was created with a strong foundation in communication and collaboration.
-Following the initial publication by [Halpern et al. 2012](http://www.nature.com/nature/journal/v488/n7413/abs/nature11397.html) in *Nature*, we have conducted annual global assessments to track changes in global ocean health.
+Following the initial publication by Halpern et al. 2012 in *Nature* (available at ohi-science.org/), we have conducted annual global assessments to track changes in global ocean health.
 At the same time, we have been developing the **Ocean Health Index Toolbox** software that will enable others to conduct assessments on their own using the OHI framework.
 Here, the **Ocean Health Index Manual** describes how to use the Toolbox software.

 OHI scores by goal are calculated at the scale of the reporting unit, which is called a **region** and then combined using a weighted average to produce the score for the overall area assessed, called a **study area**.